BlackstoneEngineering/mbed-os-example-fluentlogger/README.md

 ### build embedded app
 Run the example code on your device.
 You can either [import to the online compiler](http://os.mbed.com/compiler/?import=https%3A%2F%2Fgithub.com%2FBlackstoneEngineering%2Fmbed-os-example-fluentlogger) or use mbed CLI as below to clone it locally, compile and load it to the board.

+Make sure to change the ssid and password in `main.cpp` to match your local network.

 ```shell
 $ mbed import https://github.com/BlackstoneEngineering/mbed-os-example-fluentlogger
 $ mbed compile --target auto --toolchain GCC_ARM --flash --sterm